 A Shared SMCM Experience

-First-year students (defined as students with 24 or fewer credits) are required to take CORE 101 in their first fall semester on campus.
+First-year students (defined as students with 24 or fewer credits) are required to take CORE 101 or 102 in their first fall semester on campus.
 Students who opt to take CORE 102 must complete CORE 101 in the spring semester of their first year.

 Transfer students (defined as students with more than 24 credits) are required to take CORE 301 during their first semester, whether spring or fall.

 The fundamental liberal arts skills (critical thinking, information literacy, written expression, and oral expression) are the cornerstones of a traditional liberal arts education and are essential to an integrative curriculum.
 All students in all majors employ them throughout their academic careers.

 Each course offering is designed to cultivate autonomous thinking, enabling the full exercise and expression of one’s thoughts and self-hood.
 As such, these fundamental skills do not mark mere technique, but represent some of the core capacities shaping human intelligence.

 Critical thinking describes the capacity to recognize and appreciate the context of a line of thought (e.g., a rhetorical argument; a mathematical proof; a musical composition, etc.); the capacity to evaluate its consistency, coherence, importance, and originality; and the capacity to create an independent line of thought.